interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 This function can optionally be called after ``registerVault``.

-See ``verifyTransaction`` in BTC-Relay for details on handling Bitcoin transaction inclusion proofs.
+See ``verifyTransactionInclusion`` in BTC-Relay for details on handling Bitcoin transaction inclusion proofs.

 Function Sequence
 .................